Recently Added Products

 COFFEE SHOP HOURS MAY VARY:

-SPECIAL DEALS: 1.
-Try your luck at winning a free dessert.
-For 25 cents, draw a slip of paper from the jar and be a winner.
-2. EVERY SATURDAY buy 3 bowls of soup and get the 4th bowl free.
+SPECIAL DEALS: EVERY SATURDAY buy 3 bowls of soup and get the 4th bowl free.
 Gather friends and family and make it a lunch date.

 Have a steaming hot bowl of home made soup or chili.
-On these warmer summer days, Dale is serving up some new soup recipes.
+Dale is serving up some new soup recipes.
 Have your soup or chili served up in a bread bowl or with bannock.
 On the grill…paninis, egg fry-ups and grilled cheese sandwiches.
 Or…end the meal with a tasty dessert.

 - Strawberry Pie